harshpanzer/Weather-app/README.md

 # Weather-app
-Open the folder after cloning the project write "flutter run" in terminal done
+Open the folder after cloning the project in master branch write "flutter run" in terminal done